hashicorp/terraform-provider-azurerm/website/docs/r/custom_ip_prefix.html.markdown

 * `cidr` - (Required) The `cidr` of the Custom IP Prefix, either IPv4 or IPv6.
 Changing this forces a new resource to be created.

-* `roa_validity_end_date` - (Optional) The expiration date of the Route Origin Authorization (ROA) document which has been filed with the Routing Internet Registry (RIR) for this prefix.
-The expected format is `YYYY-MM-DD`.
-Required when provisioning an IPv4 prefix or IPv6 global prefix.
-Changing this forces a new resource to be created.

-* `wan_validation_signed_message` - (Optional) The signed base64-encoded authorization message, which will be sent to Microsoft for WAN verification.
-Required when provisioning an IPv4 prefix or IPv6 global prefix.
-Refer to [Azure documentation](https://learn.microsoft.com/en-us/azure/virtual-network/ip-services/create-custom-ip-address-prefix-cli#certificate-readiness) for more details about the process for your RIR.
-Changing this forces a new resource to be created.

 * `commissioning_enabled` - (Optional) Specifies that the custom IP prefix should be commissioned after provisioning in Azure.
 Defaults to `false`.

 !> **Warning** Changing the value of `commissioning_enabled` from `true` to `false` causes the IP prefix to stop being advertised by Azure and is functionally equivalent to deleting it when used in a production setting.